Australian-Imaging-Service/charts/docs/Charts/Development/ubuntu-microk8s.md

 ### microk8s notes

 To enable a Load Balancer microk8s comes with [metalLB](https://metallb.universe.tf/) and configures [Layer2 mode](https://metallb.universe.tf/configuration/#layer-2-configuration) settings by default.
-You will be asked for an IPv4 block of addresses, ensure that the address block is in the same Layer 2 as your host, unused and reserved for this pupose (you may need to alter your DHCP service).
+You will be asked for an IPv4 block of addresses, ensure that the address block is in the same Layer 2 as your host, unused and reserved for this purpose (you may need to alter your DHCP service).
 When you are ready perform the following:

 ```bash
 $ microk8s enable metallb